4ndr0666/userscripts/testing/pixverse/README.md

 4ndr0tools-Pixverse++ UserScript Documentation
 Summary
-The 4ndr0tools-Pixverse++ UserScript is designed to enhance the user experience on app.pixverse.ai by bypassing certain restrictions, automating download processes, and intercepting API calls to modify responses.
+The 4ndr0tools-Pixverse++ UserScript is designed to enhance the red teams exercises by bypassing certain restrictions, automating download processes, and intercepting API calls to modify responses.
 It specifically targets video blocks, automatically reveals download options, and ensures successful media uploads even when the server might return an error.

 Key Features: